 Best Razor for Men of 2021

-The Schick Hydro 5 Sense Energize is our favorite overall style with its high-quality shave combined with a low friction glide.
+The Schick Hydro 5 Sense Energize is our favorite overall razor for its low friction glide and high-quality shave.
 The five blades provide a nice close shave, and the skin guards, moisturizing pods, and flexible shock-absorbing head help reduce friction and irritation.
-The moisturizing pods above the blades can flip away for more precise trimming, and the handle has a comfortable heft and a rubberized grip for confident control.
+The moisturizing pods above the blades can flip away for more precise trimming, and the ergonomic handle is just the right weight and features a rubberized grip for confident control.
 The Schick Hydro 5 series of shavers are available in a Hydrate and Sensitive version in addition to the Energize version that we tested, each with a slightly different blend of oils and extracts in the moisturizing pod.
-Combined with a reasonable price tag compared to other modern 5-blade designs, we highly recommend this model for most people.
+In addition to these attributes, this product sports a reasonable price tag compared to other modern 5-blade designs, making it an easy recommendation for most people.

-After several shaves, we didn't find many significant drawbacks with this model.
+Even after several shaves, we really couldn't find many significant drawbacks with the Schick Hydro 5 Sense.
 Like any 5-blade design, hair and grime could get caught up between the blades or in the moisturizing pods, and users with more sensitive skin could experience some irritation.
 Overall, the smooth glide, high-quality shave, and comfortable handle make this our favorite overall model that we'd recommend.

 Shavers unhappy with modern multi-blade cartridge designs should consider a double edge safety razor.
 This style has a double-sided blade that screws into a metal head, allowing you to shave with just a single edge.
 The Bevel Safety is the model we'd recommend for most people interested in this design.
 The head geometry and blade sharpness are forgiving enough for inexperienced shavers, and the comfortable weighted handle provides enough control and precision for more advanced users.
 Like with any model of this kind, the standard blade that comes with the product can be switched out for other blades with different hardnesses or sharpnesses to suit your personal preference.
 The standard blade that comes with the Bevel provides a nice blend of shave quality and smooth glide with minimal irritation compared to most we have tried.